sharecloud/sharecloud/docs/install/installation_arch.md

 	$ sudo -u http -H git checkout dev

+Let's switch to the sharecloud directory:

+	$ cp sharecloud/

 ### Database
 Now, we create a new database for your local sharecloud instance.